mark-watson/Java-AI-Book/manuscript/wordnet.md

 ### Using a Part of Speech Tagger to Use the Correct WordNet Synonyms

 WordNet will give us both synonyms and antonyms (opposite meaning) of words.
 The problem is that we can only get words with similar and opposite meanings for specific “senses” of a word.
-Using for  example, synonyms of the word “bank” in the sense of a verb meaning “have confidence or faith in” are:
+Using for  example synonyms of the word “bank” in the sense of a verb meaning “have confidence or faith in” are:

 - trust
 - swear